Tom-Draper/Connectivity-Checker/README.md

 - A Go program to measure response times and update the database, scheduled as a cron job to update hourly

 UI of frontend heavily inspired by Better Uptime's status page.

-TODO: Migrate data update routine from AWS lambda functions to switch from HTTP get requests to ICMP (ping) to give a more accurate readings of response time.